claflamme/axegrinder/README.md

 If you abort the crawl early, your results up to that point will still be saved to the CSV file.

-### Accessibility Levels
+### Accessibility Standards

-Since axegrinder is just a wrapper around aXe, you can use any of the aXe "tags" to specify how strict you want to be.
-You can set multiple levels at once, as a comma-separated list:
+Since axegrinder is just a wrapper around aXe, you can use any of the aXe "tags" to specify which standards to validate against.
+You can set multiple standards at once, as a comma-separated list:

 ```
 axegrinder crawl http://nodejs.org --levels=wcag2a,wcag2aa
 ```

-The available levels are listed below.
+The available options are listed below.
 I think the names are pretty self-explanatory, but you can check the aXe docs if you want specifics.

 - `wcag2a`
 - `wcag2aa`